Build and Deployment Automation Case Study for World Wide Time Keeping: Higher Quality and Faster Delivery in an Increasingly Agile World

 Many teams have multiple requirements for build, but the following practices can be applied to most teams.
 You may adopt the whole approach or just implement the components that work out best for you.

-Daily Builds: Have a build definition for scheduled builds.
+Daily Builds: Have a build pipeline for scheduled builds.
 Aim for a daily schedule with builds released to the internal SWE environment by the end of each day.

 One-click builds for non-internal environments: For Integration/UAT environments, you automate the builds.
 Instead of scheduling them on a per day basis, you can trigger them by queuing them in VSTF.
 (The reason for not scheduling them is that a build is not required on Integration/UAT environments on a daily basis.
 Rather, they tend to happen on an as-needed basis.
 This will depend on your team's needs and you can adopt the rhythm that works best for your team.)